Synesis-LLC/ceph/doc/man/8/ceph-rest-api.rst

 Human-readable discovery of supported commands and parameters, along with a small description of each command, is provided when the requested path is incomplete/partially matching.
-Requesting / will redirect to the value of  **restapi base url**, and that path will give a full list of all known commands.
+Requesting **restapi base url** path will give a full list of all known commands.
 For example, requesting ``api/vX.X/mon`` will return the list of API calls for monitors - ``api/vX.X/osd`` will return the list of API calls for OSD and so on.